Compass Bearing Calculator

 θ = atan2(sin(Δlon) × cos(lat₂), cos(lat₁) × sin(lat₂) - sin(lat₁) × cos(lat₂) × cos(Δlon))

-True bearing vs magnetic bearing: This calculator gives true bearing (relative to geographic north).
+True bearing vs magnetic bearing: This calculator gives true bearing, relative to geographic north.
 To get the magnetic bearing for use with a compass, subtract the magnetic declination for your location.
-Declination varies from about −25° to +25° depending on where you are on Earth, and changes slowly over time.
+Declination runs from about -25° to +25° depending on where you are on Earth, and it drifts slowly year to year.

 Rhumb line vs great circle: A rhumb line (constant bearing) is easier to navigate but covers more distance than a great circle.
-For short distances (under ~500 km), the difference is negligible.
-For ocean crossings, a great circle route can save hundreds of kilometres.
+For short distances, under roughly 500 km, the difference is negligible.
+For ocean crossings a great circle route can save hundreds of kilometers.

 Embed This Calculator